 By Congresswoman Eddie Bernice Johnson

-30th Congressional District Texas in the US House of Representatives
+30th Congressional District of Texas in the US House of Representatives

 Hurricane Dorian was ruthlessly nightmarish for three days last week, devastating the people of the northern Islands that make up the country of the Bahamas, located just fifty miles from the coast of Florida.

 Some witnesses say that it was as if portions of the Bahamas were swallowed by the ocean, with waves rising twenty feet above sea level and waters rushing to destroy the second floors of many of dwellings where families lived.

 In the midst of the category five storm, one Bahamian man, himself blind, lifted his disabled son onto his shoulders and walked for what seemed like an eternity in waters that reached his chin to the safety of his sister’s home many feet away from his own.

 Nearly 80,000 people have been left homeless, thousands of homes have been destroyed and countless numbers of futures have been placed on hold or ruined.
 Property damage has risen into the billions of dollars because of a storm whose winds reached 200 miles per hour at its worse.

 To their credit, countries such as the United States, the United Kingdom, Jamaica and Canada have come to the aid of the people of the Bahamas, mostly decedents of captured Africans who were taken there as slaves by the British during the 18th century.

 Relief agencies such as the Red Cross, the Red Crescent, Direct Relief and World Vision are providing nutritious foods, clothing, transportation, drinking water and temporary shelter to people of the island nation which gained its independence from Great Britain in 1973.